 Dynamically run Lua code from Kong.

 The Serverless Functions plugin comes as two separate plugins.
-Each one runs with a different priority in the plugin chain.
+Each one runs with a

 pre-function